To open a Control Panel tool quickly, you can use its Run command. Here’s the list of Run commands to open specific Control Panel tools.

-Run Commands for Control Panel Tools
+Run Commands to Open Control Panel Tools

-Control Panel Tool | Run Command |
+Control Panel Tool or Utility | Run Command |

 ---|---|